Partial Hospitalization Program

 Your loved one may have started treatment for substance use in a residential program, but they must understand that their treatment doesn’t end after completing that program.
 It will not even end after they complete a partial hospitalization program.
 They will need to continue with treatment in an aftercare program, which will last for the rest of their life.
 After partial hospitalization, clients still need to make changes in their behavior, so they need to continue to pursue help for their addictions.

 After partial hospitalization, your loved one will be welcome to choose a support group.
 They may decide that individual therapy or group therapy is something that they find to be beneficial and would like to continue to attend these sessions.
 This will all be very positive for your loved one.

 It wouldn’t be unusual if your loved one feels comfortable only attending support groups and individual counseling sessions.
 Your loved one may see their home environment as a scary place, so they may be resistant to remaining thereafter partial hospitalization.
-Sober living homes give your loved ones a safe place to stay after they are finished with formal treatment at Long Island Interventions.
+Sober living homes give your loved ones a safe place to stay after they are finished with formal treatment at a New York rehab center.
 There isn’t nearly as much of a stigma associated with sober living homes as there used to be, so they are becoming very popular.
 These homes give people the safe place they need to continue with their recovery, and they can provide that safe place for the long term.